luuknnh/Drawing-with-Python-Turtle/README.md

 # Drawing-with-Python-Turtle
- Learning the basics of Turtle in Python
+ Learning the basics of Turtle in Python to my Nephew